Compost. Revolutionized.

 Collect your rubbish

 Go about your daily routine.
 Just remember that almost all things that were once living can be collected as rubbish—rather than going in the disposal or trash.
-Add a few scoops of µ-Starter every time rubbish is placed in the collection pail, apply the lid, and give the pail a few light shakes.

 Step #4